• Skip to primary navigation

 ingredients: bananas and frozen raspberries.

-One thing you need to realize is that you need a full-size food processor for this.
+One thing you need to realize is that you need a full-size food processor (affiliate link) for this.
 I cannot imagine a mini food processor being able to handle this job!

 Start by freezing 3 peeled ripe bananas.
 I like to cut the bananas in chunks before freezing, but you could also freeze them whole (but peeled) if preferred.